Botox is the injectable wrinkle relaxer we all know and love.

 Although there is a slight difference in potency and effectiveness between Dysport and Botox, the way they work in the body is the same.

-When you schedule an appointment, it starts with evaluating your skin and what your skin goals are.
-That can help us decide which of the two products will be best for helping you reach them.
+When you schedule an appointment, we’ll first evaluate your skin and talk about your skin goals.
+That will help us decide which of the two products is the best option for you.

-If it helps ease your jitters, the size of the needles is no bigger than just three strands of hair.
+If needles make you anxious, hopefully this eases your fear — the needles we use are no bigger than just three strands of hair.

-Once the medication is injected, it works to paralyze those muscles, which also relaxes them.
-With the muscles in the face still, the skin above them appears smoother and more wrinkle-free.
+Once we inject the Botox or Dysport, it works to paralyze those muscles, which also relaxes them.
+The skin above those muscles will start to appear smoother and more wrinkle-free.

 Neither injection can eliminate the wrinkles for good, but they can make them far less noticeable.